fontys-intersect/fontys-intersect-2020/cases/airquality.md

 really fixed.

 ## Bibliography (APA)
-- the document for the research of known vulnerabilities %TODO%
+- the document for the research of known vulnerabilities %TODO -> add refer%

 ## Appendix
 Any extra pages about this subject.